About the Test

 - Brain injury, trauma

 Normal prepubescent levels of LH and FSH in children exhibiting some signs of puberty may indicate a condition called “peripheral precocious puberty.”
-The signs and symptoms are brought on by elevated levels of the hormones estrogen or testosterone.
+Elevated levels of the hormones estrogen or testosterone bring on the signs and symptoms.
 This may be caused by:

 - Tumors that produce and release hormones